TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 53 - 8/18 (Saturday)
 Continuing on with the Service Worker lesson.
 Today I'm learning how to hijack requests.
 For example, I can return a fetch of a jpg for a 404 error page.
 So if from Dev Tools in Canary, with "update on reload" enabled in the application tab, I can refresh the page and get a picture of Dr. Evil as I'm testing this code for a page not found error.
 Ok, now onward to learning caching and serving assets.

+### Day 54 - 8/19 (Sunday)
+Today I took a break from the lessons to work on my own personal website a bit.
+My site is hosted on GitHub Pages, domain registered through Google Domains and SSL provided from CloudFlare.
+So I'm working on creating documentation for how to setup the site this way.
+Also, hoping to move over to Let's Encrypt instead of CloudFlare soon.